psevestre/openid-fapi/Financial_API_Grant_Management.md

 ## Grant Resource URL

-The resource URL for a certain grant is built by concatinating the grant management endpoint URL, a shlash, and the the `grant_id`.
+The resource URL for a certain grant is built by concatenating the grant management endpoint URL, a slash, and the the `grant_id`.
 For example, if the grant management endpoint is defined as

 ```
 https://as.example.com/grants